Articles of the German-South African Lawyers’ Association e. V.

 c) Formal approval of the Board of Directors;

 d) Resolutions on the amendment of the Articles of Association;

 e) Appointment of honorary members and honorary chairmen.

 (2) The General Meeting of Members shall be held at least once per annum in a calendar year.
 By virtue of a decision by the Board of Directors, the meeting of members may be held virtually without the requirement of physical presence, in order to enable all members to exercise their rights in part or in toto by way of electronic communication; in addition to the aforesaid, the Board of Directors may decide to hold a physical meeting with the alternative of allowing members the option to participate virtually.
 The General Meeting of Members shall be called by the Chairman or in his absence by the Vice-Chairman of the Board of Directors in text form, with one month’s notice.
 The agenda shall be in writing and shall be prepared by the Board of Directors and must be stated included in the invitation text.
 Applications to place additional items on the agenda are only permitted if they are submitted in text form to the Board of Directors at least two weeks before the date of the General Meeting.
 The written agenda must be distributed to the members; the General Meeting may decide upon the amendment of the agenda.

 (3) A Special Meeting of Members may be called by the Board of Directors or at the request of a third of the members.

 (4) At the General Meeting of Members each member and honorary member shall have one vote.
 In order to exercise its voting rights each member shall be entitled to authorize any other member by written proxy.
 The General Meeting of Members shall constitute a quorum if at least three members of the Association are present, alternatively in the case of a partially virtual, partially physical meeting both those who are physically present and those who are participating by way of electronic means.

-(5) Resolutions of the General Meeting are passed by a simple majority of the votes of members present.
+(5) Resolutions of the General Meeting are passed by a simple majority of the votes of participating members.